Scribe Alternative for Customer Success Teams in 2026

 Loom vs Capture vs Scribe for IT Helpdesk Self-Service

 A 220-person UK scale-up cut Tier-1 tickets 35% in eight weeks with twenty Capture guides.
-The format choice (video versus written guide versus voice-narrated guide) is most of the story.
-The seat maths is the rest.
+The format choice (video versus written guide) is most of the story.
+The seat maths and AI step rewriting are the rest.

 Record one workflow.